ridiculous/maui-bus/README.md

         should find routes and set course_options in collect_starting_routes should collect_course_nodes but exclude these routes, no node map required should plot_course after collecting data
-        should plan!, limit, and sort by fastest route Planning a trip with a single transfer should find routes and set course_options in collect_starting_routes should collect_course_nodes
+        should plan, limit, and sort by fastest route Planning a trip with a single transfer should find routes and set course_options in collect_starting_routes should collect_course_nodes
         should complete_course_legs
-        should plan!, limit, and sort by fastest route Planning the farthest possible trip
+        should plan, limit, and sort by fastest route Planning the farthest possible trip
         should find routes and set course_options in collect_starting_routes should collect_course_nodes